 Hollis Showalter joined the University of Michigan in 2006 after more than 25 years of drug discovery and development experience within the pharmaceutical industry.
 He has broad experience in synthetic medicinal chemistry and has led a number of campaigns resulting in agents proceeding to clinical trials.
 One of these, Nipent™, is marketed for the treatment of hairy cell leukemia.
-He was the first Director of the University of Michigan Vahlteich Medicinal Chemistry Core (UMVMCC.org), which works with collaborators to advance their drug discovery efforts by selecting appropriate leads from high-throughput screening (HTS) campaigns, contributing synthetic and medicinal chemistry strategies to grant proposals, and developing biological probes or potential therapeutic agents for biological investigation.
+He was the founding Director of the University of Michigan Vahlteich Medicinal Chemistry Core (UMVMCC.org), which works with collaborators to advance their drug discovery efforts by selecting appropriate leads from high-throughput screening (HTS) campaigns, contributing synthetic and medicinal chemistry strategies to grant proposals, and developing biological probes or potential therapeutic agents for biological investigation.
 He also provides expertise on intellectual property protection.
-He has published 153 peer reviewed manuscripts/reviews/book chapters, and 150 meeting abstracts.
-He holds 43 issued or applied for patents.
+He has published 159 peer reviewed manuscripts/reviews/book chapters, and 154 meeting abstracts.
+He holds 44 issued or applied for United States patents.

-He has served professionally on numerous internal and external committees, both in industry and at UM, and is currently a member of the American Chemical Society Medicinal Chemistry Division Awards Committee.
-Showalter is involved in the teaching and mentoring of Medicinal Chemistry PhD students.
+He has served professionally on numerous internal and external committees, including industry, UM, and the American Chemical Society Medicinal Chemistry Division.
+Showalter is currently involved in a number of internal and external research collaborations and assists in the teaching of Medicinal Chemistry PhD students.

 For a complete listing of Showalter’s professional history, refer to his CV.